Dagmar Wöhrl

 Dagmar Gabriele Wöhrl (née Winkler; born 5 May 1954) is a German politician of the Christian Social Union in Bavaria (CSU).
+She was elected to the German Bundestag six times, serving from 1994 to her retirement in 2017.
+From 2005 until 2009 she was a Parliamentary State Secretary in the Federal Ministry of Economics and Technology.
 She has served as Chairwoman of the Committee for Economic Cooperation and Development of the German Bundestag.
 She was also a member of the 'Parliamentary Friendship Group for Relations with Arabic-Speaking States' in the Middle East.

+In her youth Wöhrl participated in beauty pageants, winning the title of Miss Germany in 1977.
+She finished first runner-up in the Miss International 1977 and Miss Europe 1977 competitions and second runner-up in the Miss World 1977 competition.

-Wöhrl is the member of UNICEF National Committee of Germany.
+Wöhrl is a member of UNICEF National Committee of Germany.

 Early life and career

 Born in Stein, Bavaria, Wöhrl represented Germany in various beauty pageants: the 1973 Miss Universe beauty pageant where she did not place; the Miss International 1977 beauty pageant where she placed as first runner-up; the Miss World 1977 beauty pageant (after she won the Miss Germany beauty pageant 1977) where she placed as second runner-up; and the 1977 Miss Europe beauty pageant (held in March 1978 having been postponed in 1977, yet still called Miss Europe 1977) where she placed as first runner-up.